heavyy/vue-intersect/README.md

 ## Introduction

-The [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is an amazing API which allows you to observe one or more HTMLElement for when it has enterede or left the viewport.
+The [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is an amazing API which allows you to observe one or more HTMLElement for when it has entered or left the viewport.

 This API has many use cases like, infinite-scroll, lazy-loading or animations when an element enters the viewport.